 There will be two midterm examinations and a comprehensive (cumulative) final examination.
-The first midterm is scheduled for Wednesday October 3rd, the second midterm for Wednesday November 14th.
-Students in all sections of ACC 312 will take the exam at the same time.
+The first midterm is scheduled for Monday, July 23 and the second midterm for Thursday, August 2.
 All exams will be closed book/notes.
 We will target getting the exams back to you within one week after the exam.

-There will be a common final exam given for all sections of ACC 312 at one time at the end of the term.
 We will advise you of the date for the Final exam as soon as we receive it.
 Please do not make travel arrangement until you are certain of the exam schedule.
 No early exams will be given to accommodate travel schedules.

 Alternate midterm exam.
 If you have another UT class or UT exam at the same time as one of the midterms, there is a provision for an alternate exam.
 Similarly, if you have another UT final exam that directly conflicts with our scheduled final, there is a provision for an alternate exam.
 However, in all cases permission to take an alternate exam for a midterm or the final is at my discretion and the request must be made at least 96 hours (4 days) in advance.
 No other conflicts (e.g., classes at other educational institutions (including UT Extension), work schedules, social commitments, etc.) will constitute an acceptable reason to take the alternate exam.
-The alternate exam dates will be on the day following the scheduled midterm.
+The alternate exam dates will generally be on the day following the scheduled midterm.
 If you still have a conflict, then with my prior approval, we can make arrangements for you to make up the exam as described in the following paragraph:

 Individual makeup midterm exams must be taken within three (3) class days of the original exam date.
 In most cases, the exam will be given at the Testing Center located on the third floor of the McCombs School.
-Once you are told by your professor that your exam is at the testing center, you are responsible for scheduling the taking of the exam.
+Once you are told by your professor that your exam is at the testing center, you are responsible for the taking of the exam.
 If you have not taken the makeup exam within three class days of the original exam date, you will receive an exam grade of 0.

 If you miss a midterm exam due to an illness or other emergency reason, you should notify me before the exam, if possible, and provide me with written documentation (e.g., a note from the attending physician) after you return.
 I have final authority to determine if your absence is justified.
 If it is feasible for you to take the scheduled alternate exam (see prior paragraph), you may do so.
 Otherwise, students with an excused absence from a midterm exam will be required to add the weight of that exam to the weight of the final exam.
-No "make-up" exams will be given other than pre-scheduled alternate exams on Individual makeup exams as noted above.
+No "make-up" exams will be given other than pre-scheduled alternate exams or Individual makeup exams as noted above.
 Unexcused midterm exam absences will result in an exam grade of 0.